LaunchCodeEducation/java-web-development/src/chapters/spring-model-classes/model-class.rst

 Add a Model Property - Text
 ---------------------------

-Add a ``description`` field to the ``Event`` model class.
+To round out the ``Event`` class, we add a ``description`` field to the model.
 Update both the ``events/create.html`` and ``events/index.html`` templates to create an event object with a description field and to display that description along with the event's name.
 Lastly, add a parameter to the ``processCreateEventForm`` to handle the form submission and pass the description value into the creation of the Event object.